 - Noise/clicking through the audio.

-- Headphone jack may suddenly stop working after a time (1 person).
+- The headphone jack may suddenly stop working after a time.

-- Mic is bulky and sound is muffled (1 person).
+- The mic is bulky and the sound is muffled.

 Who this mic benefits?